-Our overall outlook for 2013 remains optimistic.
+As we begin 2015, we continue to see strong market fundamentals and continued steady demand for our heavy civil marine construction services.
 Our tracking database of future projects of interest remains strong for the foreseeable future.
 We continue to see new bid opportunities in the private sector, reflecting increases in capital projects, both in new construction and refurbishment of existing infrastructure.
 Bridge projects funded by various state departments of transportation, as well as projects led by local port authorities, continue to be let at normal levels.
-However, current and future lettings from the US Army Corps of Engineers remain inconsistent and uncertain, which continues to put pressure on the utilization of our dredging assets.
+We are hopeful for a more normalized year of lettings from the U.S. Corps of Engineers now that funding for the remainder of fiscal year 2015 has been approved.

-In the long-term, we see positive trends in demands for our services in our end markets, including:
+In the long-term, and subject to the funding constraints described above, we see positive trends in demands for our services in our end markets, including:

-- General demand to repair and improve degrading US marine infrastructure; - Language in the Transportation Bill urging action for resolution of the discrepancy between Harbor Maintenance tax collections and expenditures; - Renewed focus on coastal rehabilitation along the Gulf Coast - Expected increases in cargo volume and future demands from larger ships transiting the Panama Canal will require ports along the Gulf Coast and Atlantic Seaboard to perform additional dredging services and expand port infrastructure; and - Improving economic conditions and increased activity in the petrochemical industry will necessitate capital expenditures, including larger projects, which had been postponed, as well as maintenance call-out work.
+- general demand to repair and improve degrading U.S. marine infrastructure; - the Water Resources Development Act/Water Resources Reform and Development Act bills which authorizes expenditures for the conservation and development of the nation's waterways, as well as addresses funding deficiencies within the Harbor Maintenance Trust Fund; - renewed focus on coastal rehabilitation along the Gulf Coast, particularly through the use of RESTORE Act funds based on fines collected related to the 2010 Gulf of Mexico oil spill; - expected increases in cargo volume and future demands from larger ships transiting the Panama Canal will require ports along the Gulf Coast and Atlantic Seaboard to expand port infrastructure as well as perform additional dredging services and; - sustained activity in the petrochemical industry and energy related companies will necessitate capital expenditures, including larger projects, as well as maintenance call-out work.